 Methylchloroisothiazolinone is a preservative used in cosmetics to prevent the growth of yeast and bacteria in products.
 It is a well-known allergen and when present in high concentrations can cause chemical burns to the skin.

-Although it is considered safe to use, it is reported to cause contact dermatitis (contact allergy).
-In Europe, a voluntary ban has been placed on its use in leave-on products and is only allowed in rinse-off products at a concentration of 0.0015%.
+In Europe, a voluntary ban has been placed on its use in leave-on products and it is only allowed in rinse-off products at a concentration of 0.0015%.

 Parfum/Fragrance